OhadLibai/Timely/backend/ml_engine/model-state-management.md

 ### The Setup Phase (Done Once Before Launching the App)

-This is the foundational work required to prepare the data for your TIFU-KNN model.
+This is the foundational work required to prepare the data for our TIFU-KNN model.
 Think of this as a one-time data engineering task.

 Step 1: Raw Data Processing.
 The preprocess.py script is run to process the original Instacart CSV files into a single, clean instacart.csv file.